Glenda Gray: Anti-apartheid activism

 Gray entered the University of the Witwatersrand in 1980 where she studied at the medical school for six years followed by seven years of specialization in pediatrics.
 Her siblings were already at the university and one of her brothers was involved with a radical student union that was opposed to apartheid.
 Gray joined the Health Workers Association, a group intent on desegregating South Africa's hospitals.
 In 1983 the first HIV/AIDS cases and deaths were confirmed in South Africa and Gray committed to educating South African communities about how to prevent HIV.

 HIV research and activism

-By the time that Gray completed her training as a pediatrician in 1993, HIV was prevalent among many children admitted to Chris Hani Baragwanath Hospital, the largest hospital in Africa, situated on the outskirts of South Africa's largest black township, Soweto.
+By the time that Gray completed her training as a pediatrician in 1993, HIV was prevalent among many children admitted to Chris Hani Baragwanath Hospital, situated on the outskirts of South Africa's largest black township, Soweto.
 In 1993 Gray, along with colleague James McIntyre, co-founded a perinatal HIV clinic.